 For drafty doors, take the same action that's outlined above for doors.

 Seal any gaps around the sill with a good quality latex caulk.
 You can obtain the caulk in various colors including clear.
-It's easily applied with a caulk gun.
-You can smooth it with you fingers if necessary; latex caulk washes off easily with water.
-If you do this on in bright daylight, turning off the lights in the basement may allow you to see daylight from inside.
+It's easily applied with a caulk gun but be certain to wipe away any dust with a rag first so the caulk will adhere.
+You can smooth it with your fingers if necessary; latex caulk washes off easily with water.
+If you do this on a day with bright daylight, turning off the lights in the basement may allow you to see daylight from inside.
 This is an easy way to locate the gaps to caulk!

 Take these simple steps and you'll have a warmer winter!